-The continuous feedback received from employees is summarized and evaluated by the management to make amends in the way the function accordingly.
+The continuous feedback received from employees is summarized and evaluated by the management to make amends in the way they function accordingly.
 The employee satisfaction survey is best used to get a thorough idea of what makes an employee stay or get retained by an organization’s management.

-- Employee skill set
+- Employee skillset

 - Employee understanding of assigned tasks

 - Relationship with direct and indirect managers/supervisors